atRealAAZ/atrealaaz.github.io/_posts/2023-01-09-how-i-built-a-bank.md

   - Focus
 ---

 I don't know about you, but the way for me to learn is to do.
 Reading or hearing about something is nice, but until I've programmed something myself I can't be sure whether I have truly understood the concepts.
-Until I can reproduce something, I haven't mastered something.
-Building is the crucible on which conceptions are shattered and you come face to face with the reality of your situation.
+Until I can reproduce, I am no master.
+Creating is the crucible on which conceptions and illusions are shattered and you come face to face with the reality of your situation.
 Are you a nerd - or a newb?

 So I built a bank.